Davidster/davidhuculak-dot-com/src/work/chkplz.rst

 company was small and the tech team was even smaller, making it the most intense and rewarding job I've had.

-In Q3 of 2021, CHK PLZ was acquired by `sunday <https://sundayapp.com/>`_, a young European company that shares our vision which is where I'm currently working.
+In Q3 of 2021, CHK PLZ was acquired by `sunday <https://sundayapp.com/>`_, a recently-founded French company.